Enter the Dragon: Reception

-Cultural impact

 Enter the Dragon has been cited as one of the most influential action films of all time.
-Sascha Matuszak of Vice called it the most influential kung fu film and said it "is referenced in all manner of media, the plot line and characters continue to influence storytellers today, and the impact was particularly felt in the revolutionizing way the film portrayed African-Americans, Asians and traditional martial arts."
-Joel Stice of Uproxx called it "arguably the most influential Kung Fu movie of all time."
-Kuan-Hsing Chen and Beng Huat Chua cited its fight scenes as influential as well as its "hybrid form and its mode of address" which pitches "an elemental story of good against evil in such a spectacle-saturated way".
-Hollywood filmmaker Quentin Tarantino cited Enter the Dragon as a formative influence on his career.
+Sascha Matuszak of Vice called it the most influential kung fu film and said it "is referenced in all manner of media, the plot line and characters continue to influence storytellers today and the impact was particularly felt in the revolutionizing way the film portrayed African-Americans, Asians and traditional martial arts."
+Joel Stice of Uproxx called it "arguably the most influential kung fu movie of all time."
+Kuan-Hsing Chen and Beng Huat Chua cited its fight scenes as influential as well as its "hybrid form and its mode of address" which pitches "an elemental story of good against evil in such a spectacle-saturated way."
+Quentin Tarantino cited Enter the Dragon as a formative influence on his career.

-According to Scott Mendelson of Forbes, Enter the Dragon contains spy film elements similar to the James Bond franchise.
-Enter the Dragon was the most successful action-spy film to not be part of the James Bond franchise; Enter the Dragon had an initial global box office comparable to the James Bond films of that era, and a lifetime gross surpassing every James Bond film up until GoldenEye (1995).
-Mendelson argues that, had Lee lived after Enter the Dragon was released, the film had the potential to launch an action-spy film franchise starring Lee that could have rivalled the success of the James Bond franchise.
+According to Scott Mendelson of Forbes, Enter the Dragon contains spy film elements similar to the James Bond film series.
+Enter the Dragon was the most successful action-spy film to not be part of the James Bond film series; Enter the Dragon had an initial global box office comparable to the James Bond films of that era, and a lifetime gross surpassing every James Bond film up until GoldenEye.
+Mendelson argues that, had Bruce Lee lived after Enter the Dragon was released, the film had the potential to launch an action-spy film franchise starring Bruce Lee that could have rivalled the success of the James Bond franchise.

-The film had an impact on mixed martial arts (MMA).
+The film had an impact on MMA.
 In the opening fight sequence, where Lee fights Sammo Hung, Lee demonstrated elements of what would later become known as MMA.
-Both fighters wore what would later become common mixed martial arts clothing items, including kempo gloves and small shorts, and the fight ends with Lee utilizing an armbar (then used in judo and jiu jitsu) to submit Hung.
+Both fighters wore what would later become common MMA clothing items, including kempo gloves and small shorts, and the fight ends with Lee utilising an armbar (then used in judo and jiu-jitsu) to submit Hung.
 According to UFC Hall of Fame fighter Urijah Faber, "that was the moment" that MMA was born.